 We continued down Main Street learning about the hidden details and design decisions that take guests through a very intentional story and experience.
 When we got to the castle, we turned to head into Adventureland where we got to go on our first VIP ride experience.
 We then took a seat and were given a detailed history of Walt and Roy Disney, Disneyland and Walt Disney World.
 Having seen the Disney exhibit at Chicago’s Museum of Science & Industry and a proud regular of Hollywood Studios’ One Man’s Dream, I thought I knew the Disney origin story, but this section was full of new details and information I hadn’t heard before and was really quite fascinating.

 “Off Stage” (backstage) - No Spoilers!

 We then ventured behind the scenes for the first time where we were treated to a wealth of information and spoilers that will never allow me to go to a Disney park again the same.
 But it was worth it.
-The backstage part was just as impressive as you’d expect.
+The backstage part of the Keys to the Kingdom tour was just as impressive as you’d expect.
 I can’t say it was my favorite part, because I really enjoyed a lot of the on-stage part, but it was pretty great.

 Lunch and our second vip ride

 We then headed to lunch at Terrace Restaurant in Tomorrowland.
 Our meal wasn’t quite ready when we arrived, so we got to grill our tour guide for about 10 minutes while we waited.
 I truly enjoyed how receptive our guide was to questions.
 When we got the word, we entered the restaurant where we had a section reserved with our preselected meals were prepared and waiting for us.
 As someone who doesn’t really enjoy forced small-talk with strangers, I really appreciated the fact that each party was seated at their own table.
 We also received a small trinket to commemorate our day, which was a nice touch.